AriFordsham/GHCWiki/commentary/coding-style.md

 ## To CPP or not to CPP?

-We pass all the compiler sources through CPP.
+Currently we pass all the compiler sources through CPP.
 The -cpp flag is always added by the build system.
+However, whenever possible we try to avoid using CPP, as it can hide code from the compiler (which means changes that work on one platform can break the build on another) and code using CPP can be harder to understand.

 The following CPP symbols are used throughout the compiler:

 <table><tr><th>**DEBUG**</th>